jamesWalker55/qmul-final-project-report/src/report.md

 The conversion from the AST to SQL code is also handled by `convert.rs`.
 This is done by calling the `to_sql_clause(&self) -> String` method on the base of the tree, which then recursively calls `to_sql_subclause(&self, is_root: bool) -> String` on its child nodes.

 Finally, the compiler inserts the SQL clause into the SQL template to obtain the final SQL statement.

-The purpose of `parser.rs` is to convert the input query into a parse tree.
-The parser was implemented using [the "nom" crate](https://github.com/rust-bakery/nom).
-It is able to parse and validate any given plain-text query into a parse tree.

-The purpose of `convert.rs` is to convert the parse tree into a
+The statement can then be used to query items in the database.

+The final number of lines of code in the compiler module was 1149 lines.

 ## Testing

+Testing of the application involved implementing unit tests for each application module, as well as integration tests for testing how the different modules integrate together.

+At the moment, 104 unit and integration tests have been implemented.
+The test output is included in the appendix.

 Unit tests for each module etc